-- Since FY21, we have undertaken the measurement of GHG emissions of our investment portfolios in line with the Partnership for Carbon Accounting Financials (PCAF) framework and have been reporting on our climate impact since that time. - We first achieved carbon neutrality across our corporate operations in FY21 and we are aiming to do so in our directly owned and funded assets in operation by 2030 or earlier - We are committed to the development of a net zero pathway to align our investment activities with the Paris
+- Since FY21, we have undertaken the measurement of GHG emissions of our investment portfolios and corporate operations in line with the Partnership for Carbon Accounting Financials (PCAF) framework and have been reporting on our climate impact since that time. - We first achieved carbon neutrality across our corporate operations in FY21 and we are aiming to do so in our directly owned and funded assets in operation by 2050 or earlier. - We are committed to the development of a net zero pathway to align our investment activities with the Paris Agreement. - We will be prioritising reductions in our own value chain over an offset strategy and intend to identify and implement strategies using existing and emerging technologies and techniques to reduce emissions.
+Potential strategies include investing in the addition of further renewable energy generation capacity at our solar sites, developing energy efficiency initiatives for our Key Worker Housing portfolios and generating land-based carbon removals where feasible.